Confessions from a Holiday Camp: Critical reception

-Further proposed films
+Further proposed films in the series

 Although Holiday Camp would turn out to be the last film in the series, a fifth and a sixth film, Confessions of a Plumber's Mate and Confessions of a Private Soldier, had been planned in 1977.
 Filming was set to begin on Plumber's Mate at the end of February 1978.
 Robin Askwith even expressed a desire to direct Private Soldier, but neither film materialised.
 In November 1977 the studio cancelled plans for future films.
-Columbia Pictures president David Begelman, who had been very supportive of the British film industry and who had green-lit the first Confessions film, had been implicated in a cheque-forging scandal and either quit or was fired.
+Columbia Pictures president David Begelman, who had been very supportive of the British film industry and who had greenlighted the first Confessions film, had been implicated in a cheque-forging scandal and either quit or was fired.
 His successor had no interest in financing low-budget, profitable British films.

 Producer Michael Klinger rejected a script based on Confessions from a Haunted House.
-Plans to shoot a made-for-video Confessions film in the 1980s also came to nothing, as did a proposed 1992 film, "Confessions of a Squaddie", which was proposed with action due to take place in post-Gulf War Kuwait.
+Plans to shoot a made-for-video Confessions film in the 1980s also came to nothing, as did a proposed 1992 film, Confessions of a Squaddie, which was proposed with action due to take place in post-Gulf War Kuwait.